danlynn/Barcode-Generator-UPC-A/Readme.md

 The code can be included into your project by either checking out this repo or by using [bower](http://bower.io).
 We'll cover installation using bower below.
-But, if you don't want to use bower then you can easily adapt these instructions by checking out this repo and copying the css and js files manually into your project.
+But, if you don't want to use bower then you can easily adapt these instructions for cloning this repo and copying the css and js files manually into your project.

-First, install using bower:
+First, install using bower.
+Note that jquery is a dependency and it is also automatically installed (if not already installed as a bower package).

 ```console
 $ bower install Barcode-Generator-UPC-A